DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 **This is the work of conscious evolution: building the world we want to live in, one relationship, one skill, one community project at a time.**

+# Chapter 17: Principles Sovereign Community

-# Chapter 17: The Principles of Sovereign Community
+### Chapter 17: The Principles of Sovereign Community

 *"The most potent weapon in the hands of the oppressor is the mind of the oppressed.
 The second most potent weapon is the isolation of the oppressed from each other."* - Adapted from Steve Biko